adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/page/v2/page/README.md

 7. `./subtitle` - defines a subtitle for this page
 8. `./jcr:description` - defines a description for this page
 9.  `./onTime` - defines when the page should become available
-10. `./offTime` - defines when the page should not be available anymore
+10. `./offTime` - defines when the page should no longer be available
 11. `./sling:vanityPath` - defines a vanity URL at which this page could be accessed
 12. `./sling:redirect` - if set to `true`, then this page will redirect to its defined vanity URL
 13. `./jcr:language` - defines the language set for this page, to help with `i18n`